Skip to content

 Important Risk

-The AVMA reports that 1 in 4 dogs will develop cancer in their lifetime, with treatment costs averaging $5,000–$10,000.
+The AVMA reports that 1 in 4 dogs will develop cancer in their lifetime.
+Palliative radiation therapy: $1,000–$3,000.
+Advanced definitive protocols like stereotactic radiation therapy (SRT): $8,000–$10,000 or more, depending on case complexity, doses, and concurrent treatments (AKC).
 Accident-only insurance provides zero coverage for this.
 If cancer is a concern, A&I coverage is essential.

 How Should You Decide Between the Two?